 Sprite Engine Variations

 Now that we have an understanding of the basics, we can discuss how to turn this information into a sprite engine.
-There are a number of ways to design a powerful tool around these capabilities/limitations.
+There are several ways to design a powerful tool around these capabilities/limitations.
 These are some common design guidelines:

 Static VRAM Usage